Disaster: Helping Children Cope

-Several factors affect a child's response to a disaster.
-The way children see and understand their parents' responses are very important.
-Children are aware of their parents' worries most of the time, but they can be very sensitive during a crisis.
-Parents should talk about their worries to their children, and talk about their abilities to cope with the disaster.
+Many factors affect childrens’ responses to a disaster including age, what they experienced themselves, what they saw during a disaster and the amount of time the disaster lasted.
+Children respond to watching their parents' responses.
+Children are aware of their parents' worries most of the time, but they can be even more sensitive during a crisis.
+Parents can talk to their children about how they are coping with the disaster in order to keep them as safe as possible.
 Pretending there is no the danger will not end a child's concerns.

 A child's age affects how the child will respond to the disaster.
-For example, six-year-olds may show their worries by refusing to attend school, whereas teens may minimize their concerns, but argue more with parents and show a decline in school performance.
+For example, six-year-olds may show their worries by refusing to attend school, whereas teens may minimize their concerns, but argue more with parents, show a decline in school performance, and/or have changes in their sleep pattern.

-After a disaster, parents should be alert to these changes in a child's behavior:
+After a disaster, parents may note one of more of these changes in a child's behavior:

 - Refusal to return to school and "clinging" behavior, including shadowing the mother or father around the house